Traditional Thai Medicine and the Four Body Elements

 Four Body Elements

-For each person, there will be one element that is more dominant than others.
-One’s own dominant element is basically determined by the date and month of one’s conception.
-This basic element of a person plays an important role with regard to one’s characteristics and appearance as well as the weak point(s) in one’s health.
+For each person, there will be one Element that is more dominant than others.
+One’s own Dominant Body Element — called Tard Chao Ruan in Thailand — is basically determined by the date of one’s birth.
+This Dominant Element of a person plays an important role with regard to one’s characteristics and appearance as well as the weak and strong points in one’s health.

 The constant interaction of the Four Elements creates and sustains the processes of the human body.
-It is of vital importance, therefore, to keep the Four Elements balanced throughout life.
+Therefore, it’s thought to be of vital importance to keep the Four Elements balanced throughout life.

-When the Four Elements of the body are in equilibrium, it will be healthy.
-In contrast, if an imbalance in these elements occurs, that is, if there is a deficit, an excess, or disability in any of the Four Elements, a person will become ill.
+When the Four Elements of the body are in equilibrium, the body and mind will be healthy.
+By contrast, if an imbalance in these Elements occurs, that is, if there is a deficit, an excess, or disability (dysfunction) in any of the Four Elements, a person will become ill.

 eBook - Sib Sen Energy Lines